How to Change WiFi Network Profile in Windows 11

 Why does my network keep reverting to Public?

-Windows often resets to Public for security.
+Windows sometimes resets the profile to Public for security reasons.
 If your router settings change or you connect to a new access point, Windows treats it as a fresh, untrusted connection.

 Is it safe to set my home network to Public?